-DIGITAL INTERACTIVE MEDIA Grade Placement: 9-12 Course #: 0959 Level: I Prerequisite: none Credit: 1 unit GRAPHIC DESIGN AND ILLUSTRATION Grade Placement: 9-12 Course #: 0926 Level: I Prerequisite: none Credit: 1 unit DIGITAL INTERACTIVE MEDIA gives students the opportunity to explore Audio/Video Production, Graphic Design, and Animation Principles before choosing a career track in either Graphic Design and Illustration or Audio/Video Production.
+PRINCPLES OF ARTS, A/V TECHNOLOGY AND COMMUNICATION Grade Placement: 9-12 Course #909400 Level: I Prerequisite: none Credit: 1 unit PRINCPLES OF ARTS, A/V TECHNOLOGY AND COMMUNICATION gives students the opportunity to explore Audio/Video Production, Graphic Design, and Animation Principles before choosing a career track in either Graphic Design and Illustration or Audio/Video Production.
 Students will focus on product creation and portfolio maintenance with work samples in Animation, Graphic Design, and Audio/Video Production.
-Students will have the opportunity to take an Adobe Certified Associate certification exam for Adobe Photoshop.
-GRAPHIC DESIGN AND ILLUSTRATION spans all aspects of the advertising and visual communication industries.
+GRAPHIC DESIGN AND ILLUSTRATION Grade Placement: 9-12 Course #: 0926 Level: I Prerequisite: none Credit: 1 unit GRAPHIC DESIGN AND ILLUSTRATION spans all aspects of the advertising and visual communication industries.
 In addition to developing knowledge and skills needed for success in the arts, audio/video technology, and communications career cluster, students are expected to develop an understanding of the industry with a focus on fundamental elements and principles of visual art and design.
 ANIMATION Grade Placement: 9-12 Course #: 0925 Level: I Prerequisite: none Credit: 1 unit ANIMATION spans all aspects of motion graphics.
 In addition to developing technical knowledge and skills needed for success in the arts, audio/video technology, and communications career cluster, students will be expected to develop an understanding of the history and techniques of the animation industry.
-AUDIO VIDEO PRODUCTION I Grade Placement: 10-12 Course #:0731 Level: I Prerequisite: Digital and Interactive Media, Journalism I or Principles or Arts, A/V Technology & Communication; application Credit: 1 unit AUDIO VIDEO PRODUCTION I produces videos for television and online audiences with students filling roles as reporters, managers or technicians.
+AUDIO VIDEO PRODUCTION I Grade Placement: 10-12 Course #:0731 Level: I Prerequisite: Journalism I or Principles or Arts, A/V Technology & Communication; application Credit: 1 unit AUDIO VIDEO PRODUCTION I produces videos for television and online audiences with students filling roles as reporters, managers or technicians.
 Students must work after school and some weekends to ensure that assignments are completed on time.
 Students completing the audio/video production track will be eligible for Adobe Certification exams.
-AUDIO VIDEO PRODUCTION II Grade Placement: 11-12 Course #: 0711 (1.0 credit) Level: I Course #: 17711 (2.0 credit) Level: I Prerequisite: Digital and Interactive Media, Journalism I or Principles or Arts, A/V Technology & Communication, application Credit: 1-2 units AUDIO VIDEO PRODUCTION II students will gain advanced experience in audio and video production as a career and expand skills in production to studio work and online streaming.
-Students must work after school and some weekends to ensure that assignments are completed on time.
-Students completing the audio/video production track will be eligible for Adobe Certification exams.
-A student in the broadcasting program may be eligible to receive embedded credit for the course Communication Applications.
-See the course description on p.
-34 and/or the counselor for more information.
-PRACTICUM IN AUDIO VIDEO PRODUCTION (Audio Video Production III) Grade Placement: 11-12 Course #: 0712 Level: I Prerequisite: Digital and Interactive Media, Journalism I or Principles or Arts, A/V Technology & Communication, application Credit: 2 units PRACTICUM in AUDIO/VIDEO PRODUCTION students will work in a leadership role in the production of videos for television and online audiences.
+AUDIO VIDEO PRODUCTION II Grade Placement: 11-12 Course #: 0711 (1.0 credit) Level: I Course #: 17711 (2.0 credit) Level: I Prerequisite: Journalism I or Principles or Arts, A/V Technology & Communication, application Credit: 1-2 units AUDIO VIDEO PRODUCTION II students will gain advancedexperience in audio and video production as a career and expand skillsin production to studio work and online streaming.
+Students must workafter school and some weekends to ensure that assignments arecompleted on time.
+Students completing the audio/video productiontrack will be eligible for Adobe Certification exams.A student in the broadcasting program may be eligible to receiveembedded credit for the course Communication Applications.
+Seethe course description on p.
+32 and/or the counselor for moreinformation.
+PRACTICUM IN AUDIO VIDEO PRODUCTION (Audio Video Production III) Grade Placement: 11-12 Course #: 0712 Level: I Prerequisite: Journalism I or Principles or Arts, A/V Technology & Communication, application Credit: 2 units PRACTICUM in AUDIO/VIDEO PRODUCTION students will work in a leadership role in the production of videos for television and online audiences.
 Those roles include, online managing editor, executive producer, producer, managing editor, social media director and other roles.
 Students must work after school and some weekends to ensure that assignments are completed on time.
 Students completing the audio/video production track will be eligible for Adobe Certification exams.